 Skip to content

-Last updated: 20 August 2025 (AUS/Adelaide).
+Last updated: January 2026.
 This page is informational and not legal advice.

 As AI regulation accelerates globally, many jurisdictions already impose binding requirements or have near-term obligations that will affect Australian organisations exporting, operating, or handling data linked to those regions.